TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/README.md

 ## Acknowledgments

-This project was conducted as a capstone research project.
-Thanks to everyone who provided feedback and guidance.
+This project was conducted as part of research at the Department of Computing, The Hong Kong Polytechnic University.
+We thank all contributors for their valuable feedback and guidance.

 ## License